peaclab/PACT/README.md

 [1] Zihao Yuan, Sofiane Chetoui, Prachi Shukla, Sean Nemtzow, Sherief Reda, and Ayse K. Coskun, “PACT: An Extensible Parallel Thermal Simulator for Emerging Integration and Cooling Technologies”.
 To be submitted to _IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD),_ 2020.

 # Action Items:
-* Remove unnecessary file and shrink the repo size
+* Remove unnecessary file and shrink the repo size---Done, reduce to 41MB, need to clone or download to see the size.
+Not checking the repo size on github website.

 * Change RuntimeAnalysis to example----Done

 * Add exmaple command line----Done

-* Integrate Sofiane's vlsi flow code to this repo
+* Integrate Sofiane's vlsi flow code to this repo---Need to ask Sofiane and try running Sofiane's VLSI toll

 * Release the first version of the tool